 The monitoring information for each participant will be collected via the Participant Registration Form.
 It will be the responsibility of each provider to ensure every participant has completed this information.

-Monitoring returns will align with the requirements of Department of Work & Pensions.
-As a result, we expect participant monitoring information to be submitted monthly.
-Claims must be submitted quarterly, and sample checks will be completed by the Combined Authority.
+Monitoring returns, along with claims, will be submitted on a quarterly basis, and sample checks will be completed by the Combined Authority.